 Most non-Jews would say Jerusalem was lost twice because the Babylonians and Romans destroyed it.
 Both empires and their armies were very big and very strong.
 No one else could defeat them at that time.
 The big usually defeat the small; and Judah was a small state.

 Usually, but not always.
-Between the two destructions of Jerusalem, the Maccabees had fought a two decade long war, and they had finally attained independence from the much bigger Syrian Empire.
+Between the two destructions of Jerusalem, the Maccabees had fought a two decade long war, and they finally attained independence from the bigger Syrian Empire.

 True, but the Roman Empire was much more powerful than the Syrian Empire; that is why the Romans conquered the Syrian Empire.
 Why didn’t we learn from that lesson and avoid a repeat Tisha b’Av?

 Even after the first Roman victory, which resulted in the destruction of Jerusalem in the year 70 CE, a second Jewish revolt against the Romans broke out two generations later.

 The Bar Kochba revolt (132-135CE) was supported by Rabbi Akiba ben Yosef the convert, who thought Bar Kochba was the Messiah.
 After 3 ½ years of fierce fighting, this revolt was also crushed; and any possibility of the Romans allowing the Jews to rebuild a Jewish Jerusalem vanished.